 Annotations are a powerful feature that lets you to mark specific points on your 360 with text, pictures, and attachments and then view, share, or export them while persisting the annotation in place.

 This enables rapid communication using the full 360-degree context to anyone as long as they have an internet connection.

-- Attachment support: You can attach images (JPG, PNG) and documents (e.g. PDF, Word, Powerpoint, Excel) to annotations.
+- Link, embed, multimedia, document support: Present images, videos, embeds, HTML, audio, video, documents (e.g. PDF, Word, Powerpoint, Excel) to annotations.

 - Works with Embeds/Shares: All annotations you place on a 360 show up (read-only) when you share the link or create an embed.

 - Works with Collections (and Collection Embeds): Add multiple annotated 360s to a Collection and link/embed the same way you have been.